zen-xu/ghostty/README.md

 all the necessary dependencies pinned to exact versions.

 **Note: Zig nightly is required.** Ghostty is built against the nightly releases of Zig.
+I plan on stabilizing on a release version when I get closer to generally releasing this to ease downstream packagers.
+During development, I'm sticking to nightly Zig.
 You can find binary releases of nightly builds on the [Zig downloads page](https://ziglang.org/download/).

 Install dependencies by running `make`: